epangelinan/hair-salon/README.md

 * _Upload project to Github._

 ## To Restore Databases:
-* _Clone or download the hair-salon project from Github_
+* _With the hair-salon project cloned or downloaded from Github:_
 * _At terminal, enter postgres_
 * _In a different terminal window, enter psql_
 * _From psql, run: CREATE DATABASE hair_salon;_